 - Tell stories: This is one of the most effective ways to bond with your baby or toddler.
 As you tell stories, babies are likely to take up your language and culture swiftly.
 Story telling will also enhance the toddler’s imagination.

 - Respond to the child’s actions: Babies and toddlers love pretend play.
-If you find them pretend play driving, ask them where they are going and what will they do there, or will they take you along?
+If you find them pretending to be driving, ask them where they are going and what will they do there, or will they take you along?
 If your toddler hands you an object, ask them to describe the object in their own words.

-- Try copying your child’s attempts at words: This will build a two-way conversation between you and the baby, and the baby would feel encouraged to speak further.
+- Try mimicking your child’s attempts at words: This will build a two-way conversation between you and the baby, and the baby will feel encouraged to speak further.
 It may make them feel that you can understand them and, thus, they will attempt talking more with you.
 Try not to correct them much, as it’s their learning period.

 - Try playing forgetful parents: This game encourages the baby to remind you about things you pretend to forget.
-For instance, if it is time to go outdoors, pretend that you forgot putting on the toddler’s shoes.
+For instance, if it is time to go outdoors, pretend that you forgot to put on the toddler’s shoes.
 The toddler is quite likely to notice it and point it out to you.
 When they do, ask them, “did I forget something?”.
-It will encourage them to express with words than actions.
+It will encourage them to express themselves with words rather than actions.

 - Speak with excitement: Toddlers get excited when they see parents excited.
 It prompts them to imitate you when they notice your happy words and expressions.
 Try using exaggerated facial expressions, sounds, and gestures to encourage the little one to repeat what you say.

 - Let toddlers socialize: Give your toddler an opportunity to make friends and interact with other toddlers.
 When they see other toddlers of similar age, they could feel encouraged to talk.A few great places for your toddler to socialize are the local parks, family gatherings, playgroups, and daycare.